 A few more herons colliding with mast reflections … er … distracting elements.
 I know there are differing opinions on wildlife shots with habitat or environmental components.
 I like them when they add context or artistic interest to photos.
 It’s a subjective endeavor, and I’m always balancing my love of the abstract and unconventional with my passion for nature imagery.

 A heron disrupting the lines and reflections:

 People with cloning brushes … look away. 🙂 A lot of intersecting lines.
 This heron was hunched for the plunge, amid squiggly mast reflections.

-And, to decompress from lines, a clear-water plunge by a fishing heron who came up with a sculpin:
+And, a clear-water plunge by a fishing heron who came up with a sculpin:

 The heron did not turn toward the sun, as she carried her sculpin to nearby rocks.
 And, I didn’t want to interrupt her meal by changing locations.
 So, she and her fish are backlit here.
 We weren’t sure, but we figured it was a crafty move — that she opted to dine on land to avoid the risk of the fish slipping back into water.
 She headed straight back into Elliott Bay for more fishing.